devdeer-kevin/shopping-list/README.md

 -   Validate input to prevent duplicate items
 -   Remove items from the shopping list
 -   Display a warning for invalid input
+-   Items are saved in the URLSearchParams for easy shopping list sharing

 ## Local Development